AanZee/harbour/README.md

 ## Contributing

-More details on running Harbour on your local machine and adding to the project can be found on the [contributing page](https://aanzee.github.io/harbour/contributing.html).
+We happily accept contributions to Harbour.
+Please check the [contributing guideline](CONTRIBUTING.md) for more information.

 ## License
 [MIT](LICENSE.md)